kitian616/tq-zsh-theme/README.md

 - Exit code
 - Tips:
   - 🍚 — time to lunch;
-  - 🌙 — late at night,
+  - 🌙 — late at night.

 ## ScreenShot